Nicholas282787728/CbLab/concepts/synchronizing-your-repository.md

 ### Specify a Correct Prefix

-First, make sure that the prefix on the computer on which you are restoring your files matches that of the computer used to save the backup.
-You can change the prefix in you cloud storage settings.
-To access these settings, open the\_CloudBerry Backup\_application menu and select your storage account.
+First, make sure that the prefix specified for the target computer to which you are restoring your files matches that of the source computer storing a backup.
+This prefix is set to the computer name by default.
+You can change this prefix in you cloud storage settings.
+To access these settings, open the CloudBerry Backup application menu and select your storage account.

 Click the**Advanced Settings**link on the first tab of the invoked dialog window and specify the necessary prefix.